biosustain/potion/README.md

 ## Inspiration & Alternatives

-The predecessor to Potion was to built on Flask-RESTful.
+The predecessor to Potion was built on Flask-RESTful.
 There are still some similarities, particularly when it comes to fields.
 Python-Eve and Flask-Classy are the other two major inspirations.
 Eve is a good alternative for those seeking to work with MongoDB, which is not yet supported by Potion.